What is the best canned cat food for your cat?

 Veggies such as squash, zucchini, and cranberries are also present.
-They aren’t essential to cat nutrition; however they are not harmful either.
-The main thing here is that the cat is receiving quality meat sources, so additional vegetable sources are fine and don’t present a red flag.
+They aren’t essential to cat nutrition.
+The cat can go without these ingredients and they may even add extra carbohydrates.
+The main thing here is that the cat is receiving quality meat sources.
 A situation where it would be alarming is if there were only vegetable sources and no quality meat sources.

 Whenever you see the word ‘chelate’ or ‘proteinate’ it is a good thing.
 Essentially it means that your cat is receiving added health benefits that it would normally otherwise not receive.
 While words that are hard to grasp such as ‘cobalt proteinate’ and ‘copper proteinate’ sound like they would be harmful to a cat, they in fact are not.
 They are completely safe in this situation.